 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 students performed at Average or above.
+7th, 9th & 11th grades scored in the 70th percentile.
+4th, 6th, & 8th grades scored in the 60th percentile, and 3rd & 10th grades scored in the 50th percentile.
 DV Connect students will demonstrate growth towards college readiness as measured by school conditional growth target attainment on NWEA MAP scores in Math.
 Winter 2020 to Winter 2021 NWEA MAP growth in Math shows all grade levels met or exceeded their projected growth index except for 2nd grade, whose growth index was .46 below projected.
 Winter 2020-21 to Winter 2021-22 NWEA MAP growth in Math shows all grade levels met or exceeded their projected growth index except for 2nd grade, whose growth index was less than 1 point below projected.
+Winter 2021-22 to Winter 2022-23 NWEA MAP growth in Math for the K-8 and Fall 2021 to Fall 2022 growth in math for the high school shows that 8th and 10th-12th grades met or exceeded their projected growth index.
+The growth index for 3rd-7th grades were all within 2 points of projected growth.
 All grade levels will meet Schoolwide Grade-Level Norm Projected Growth on the Mathematics NWEA MAP.

 Action # Title Description Total Funds Contributing 4.1 Mathematics support & intervention programs Students in need of Mathematics interventions will have access to intervention and support courses.
 Maintain and/or increase academic coaches and hours as needed to support students in Math courses and outcomes.
-Unduplicated students will be intentionally reviewed and given priority in intervention opportunities. \$23,000.00 Yes 4.2 Math curriculum & programs Da Vinci Connect students will be provided with the appropriate mathematics curriculum and course materials necessary to ensure growth and success in math.
-Connect will review alignment of instructional materials to course offerings, maintain an annual inventory of instructional materials, and ensure adequate budget for instructional materials is in place. \$38,000.00 No 4.3 NWEA MAP mathematics tests To ensure success and growth for low-income pupils, English learners, foster youth, and re-designated fluent English proficient \$7,250.00 No
+Unduplicated students will be intentionally reviewed and given priority in intervention opportunities. \$51,106.00 Yes

-Action # Title Description Total Funds Contributing pupils, students will be offered the opportunity to take the NWEA MAP in grades TK-12 to ensure growth towards proficiency and college readiness.
+Action # Title Description Total Funds Contributing 4.2 Math curriculum & programs Da Vinci Connect students will be provided with the appropriate mathematics curriculum and course materials necessary to ensure growth and success in math.
+Connect will review alignment of instructional materials to course offerings, maintain an annual inventory of instructional materials, and ensure adequate budget for instructional materials is in place. \$33,340.00 No 4.3 NWEA MAP mathematics tests To ensure success and growth for low-income pupils, English learners, foster youth, and re-designated fluent English proficient pupils, students will be offered the opportunity to take the NWEA MAP in grades TK-12 to ensure growth towards proficiency and college readiness.
 Teachers analyze student data from NWEA MAP tests and mastery based grading to implement proper interventions as well as measure student growth.
-Connect will carefully examine NWEA MAP scores, and review progress towards targets with instructional staff.
-4.4 MTSS Supports & Data Monitoring Costs Through the use of a Multi-Tiered Systems of Support (MTSS) framework, students who are identified as needing academic and/or behavioral supports will be provided with interventions in appropriate tiers.
-Da Vinci Schools Data & Accountability staff work to support data collection, analysis, and structures to help ensure that high needs students have the interventions and resources that they need to be successful. \$30,000.00 No
+Connect will carefully examine NWEA MAP scores, and review progress towards targets with instructional staff. \$5,782.00 No 4.4 MTSS Supports & Data Monitoring Costs Through the use of a Multi-Tiered Systems of Support (MTSS) framework, students who are identified as needing academic and/or behavioral supports will be provided with interventions in appropriate tiers.
+Da Vinci Schools Data & Accountability staff work to support data collection, analysis, and structures to help ensure that high needs students have the interventions and resources that they need to be successful. \$20,000.00 No